Generic selectors

 • Color: Black and yellow

-The western subspecies of Hermann’s tortoise is smaller, rarer, and more colorful than the eastern form.
-These beautifully colored tortoises stay at a manageable size and are easy to care for, making them a wonderful pet for dedicated tortoise keepers.
+Smaller, rarer, and more colorful than the eastern form.
+These tortoises stay at a manageable size and are relatively easy to care for, making them a solid choice for dedicated keepers.
+Depending on your climate, outdoor care year-round is possible.

 6. Dalmatian Hermann’s